openshift/pipelines-tutorial/README.md

 You need an OpenShift 4 cluster in order to complete this tutorial.
 If you don't have an existing cluster, go to http://try.openshift.com and register for free in order to get an OpenShift 4 cluster up and running on AWS within minutes.

 You will also use the Tekton CLI (`tkn`) through out this tutorial.
-Download [Tekton CLI](https://github.com/tektoncd/cli/releases/latest) and copy it to a location on your `PATH`.
+Download the [Tekton CLI](https://github.com/tektoncd/cli#getting-started) and copy it to a location on your `PATH`.

 ## Concepts

 Tekton defines a number of [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) as building blocks in order to standardize pipeline concepts and provide a terminology that is consistent across CI/CD solutions.
 These custom resources (CR) are an extension of Kubernetes that let users create and interact with these objects using `kubectl` and other Kubernetes tools.

 The custom resources needed to define a pipeline are:
-* `Task`: a reusable loosely-coupled number of steps that perform a specific task e.g building a container image
+* `Task`: a reusable, loosely coupled number of steps that perform a specific task (e.g., building a container image)
 * `Pipeline`: the definition of the pipeline and the `Task`s that it should perform
-* `PipelineResource`: inputs (e.g. git repository) and outputs (image registry) to and out of a pipeline or task
+* `PipelineResource`: inputs (e.g., git repository) and outputs (e.g., image registry) to and out of a pipeline or task
 * `TaskRun`: the result of running an instance of task
 * `PipelineRun`: the result of running an instance of pipeline, which includes a number of `TaskRun`s